The Facts on Photo Identification (ID) Requirements

 - A Wisconsin Driver License, even if driving privileges are revoked or suspended

 - A Wisconsin Identification Card issued by the Department of Motor Vehicles (available for free)

 - A Military ID card issued by a U.S. uniformed service

 - An identification card issued by a federally recognized Indian tribe in Wisconsin (can be used even if expired, regardless of expiration date)

 The following IDs are also acceptable, but cannot be expired:

 - A Wisconsin Driver License receipt or Wisconsin Identification Card receipt issued by the Department of Motor Vehicles (valid for 45 days after it is issued)

 - A Certificate of Naturalization that was issued not earlier than two years before the date of the election

-- A photo identification card issued by a Wisconsin accredited university or college that contains date of issuance and the signature of student.
+- A photo ID card issued by a Wisconsin accredited university or college that contains date of issuance and the signature of student.
 If the university or college ID is expired it must be accompanied by a separate document that proves current enrollment, such as a tuition fee receipt, enrollment verification letter or class schedule.

-- A citation or notice of intent to revoke or suspend a Wisconsin DOT-issued Driver License that is dated within 60 days of the date of the election.
+- A citation or notice of intent to revoke or suspend a Wisconsin Driver License that is dated within 60 days of the date of the election.